Coming in 2022!

-This 300-hour component consists of 3 parts which are taken in sequence and are to be completed before continuing to the Yoga Therapy – Advanced Module and the Yoga Therapy – Practicum (500-hour program)
+This 300-hour component must be completed before continuing to the Yoga Therapy – Advanced Module and the Yoga Therapy – Practicum (800-hour Yoga Therapy Program)

-Part 1 provides an overview of the yoga therapy field.
-Students will start to build their yoga therapy foundation, including an introduction to current scientific research on yoga therapy.
+Yoga Therapy – Foundation provides an overview of the yoga therapy field.
+Students start to build their yoga therapy foundation, including an introduction to current scientific research on yoga therapy.
 Students learn about the philosophy and evolution of yoga therapy in India and in the West, as well as the various tools used in yoga therapy, such as asana, pranayama, mudra, yoga nidra, guided relaxation, and visualisation.

 - Framework for Health and Disease – 20 hours